-Location of Incident: Date & Time of Incident:
+Location of Incident: on of Incident: Date & Time of Incident:

 Address: Date & Time Reported:

 Exposed Employee: Blood Source Individual:

 SSN#: SSN#:

 Address: Address:

 Phone Number: Phone Number:

 Witness: Phone Number:

 Witness: Phone Number:

-This was a non-exposure incident.
-Employee administered for There was no employee exposure.
-This was an exposure incident.
-Employee administered for following exposure occurred: Parenteral - a blood or bodily fluid con Mucous membrane or eye exposure to Non-intact skin exposure to blood or flu Please explain circumstances surrounding exposure and detail blood or bodily fluid uid
+□ This was a non-exposure incident.
+Employee administered first aid during or cleaned up follow There was no employee exposure. □ This was an exposure incident.
+Employee administered first aid during or cleaned up following following exposure occurred:

+☐ Parenteral - a h alood or bodily fluid con taminated object pierced the skin

+- ane or eye exposure to

+Non-intact skin exposure to blood or flui •

+Please explain circumstances surroundi ng exposure and detail s of actual exposure: